edofrederix/briscola/doc/chapters/1_tutorial.md

 Just like OpenFOAM, Briscola uses the following key components:

-1. Numerical discretizations schemes, algorithms, solvers and models are contained in `libraries`.
+1. Numerical discretizations schemes, algorithms, solvers and models are contained in `src`.
 Many of them are runtime selectable, meaning that the type is only selected at runtime based on user input using the [Factory method pattern](https://en.wikipedia.org/wiki/Factory_method_pattern).
-Most of Briscola's code is contained in the libraries.
+Most of Briscola's code is contained in the `src` directory.
-2. Solvers, dynamically using the code in libraries, are contained in `applications/solvers` as executables.
+2. Solvers, dynamically using the code in `src`, are contained in `applications/solvers` as executables.
 They set the high-level algorithm that is used to solve the set of PDEs.
 In Briscola, examples are the `briscolaColocated` and `briscolaStaggered` solvers, which are incompressible